TomTruyen/google-calendar-event-emoji-prefixer/README.md

 ### Google Calendar Event Emoji Prefixer

 1. Build the project using the `./gradlew build` command.

+   *If you are missing the permissions to run the command, use the `chmod +x gradlew` command.*

 2. Run the project using the `./gradlew run` command.

 ### Cron Job